 In a discharge or demotion case, specify the position held by the plaintiff.
 In a failure-to-hire or failure-to-promote case, specify the position for which the plaintiff applied.
 See Treanor v.
 MCI Telecomm.
 Corp., 200 F.3d 570, 575-76 (8th Cir.
 2000) (agreeing with district court’s assessment that it could not evaluate whether the plaintiff was a qualified individual within the meaning of the ADA because the plaintiff failed to identify any particular job for which she was qualified).

 In Pedigo v.
 P.A.M.
 Transp., Inc., 60 F.3d 1300, 1301 (8th Cir.
 1995), the Eighth Circuit held that an employee is entitled to some relief under the ADA if the employee proves that his or her disability was a “motivating factor” in the employer’s decision.
-In two more recent decisions, the Eighth Circuit has questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
+In two subsequent decisions, the Eighth Circuit questioned the continued viability of the “motivating factor” standard in ADA cases in light of the Supreme Court’s decision in Gross v.
 FBL Financial Services, Inc., 557 U.S. 167 (2009) (holding that but-for causation is the standard in an ADEA case).
 See Pulczinski v.
 Trinity Structural Towers, Inc., 691 F.3d 996, 1002 (8th Cir.
 2012) and Oehmke v.
 Medtronic, Inc., 844 F.3d 748, 757, n.
 6 (8th Cir.
 2016).
 See also Canning v.
 Creighton University, 995 F.3d 603, 610 (8th Cir.
-2021) (agreeing with the district court that “ADEA, ADA and NFEPA [Nebraska Fair Employment Practices Act] claims for age and disability discrimination ‘share a common analysis,’ all requiring but-for causation” but affirming summary judgment for the defendant on the ground that the plaintiff failed to show that the defendant regarded her as disabled when it terminated her).
+2021) (agreeing with the district court that “ADEA, ADA and NFEPA [Nebraska Fair Employment Practices Act] claims for age and disability discrimination ‘share a common analysis,’ all requiring but-for causation” but affirming summary judgment for the defendant on the ground that the plaintiff failed to show that the defendant regarded her as disabled when it terminated her) and Anderson v.
+KAR Global, 78 F.4th 1031, 1039, n.
+1 (8th Cir.
+2023) (declining to address question whether but-for causation standard applies to ADA cases).
 Given the lack of clarity, the court and the parties may want to consider eliciting findings under the “but-for” and “motivating factor/same decision” standards with, for example, special interrogatories set forth at Model Instruction 11.90.
 The Committee recommends that, if the phrase “motivating factor” is used in any instruction, the definition set forth in Model Instruction 5.21, supra, be given.

 See supra Model Instruction 5.21, which defines “motivating factor” in terms of whether the characteristic “played a part or a role” in the defendant’s decision.
 The phrase “motivating factor” need not be defined if the definition itself is used in the element instruction.